Stevie Wonder: Into the 21st century: Later career and collaborations

 Wonder's other stop in the tour's European leg also found him performing in the Netherlands (Rotterdam), Sweden (Stockholm), Germany (Cologne, Mannheim and Munich), Norway (Hamar), France (Paris), Italy (Milan) and Denmark (Aalborg).
 Wonder also toured Australia (Perth, Adelaide, Melbourne, Sydney and Brisbane) and New Zealand (Christchurch, Auckland and New Plymouth) in October and November.
-His 2010 tour included a two-hour set at the Bonnaroo Music Festival in Manchester, Tennessee, a stop at London's Hard Rock Calling in Hyde Park, and appearances at England's Glastonbury Festival, Rotterdam's North Sea Jazz Festival, and a concert in Bergen, Norway, and a concert in Dublin, Ireland, at the O2 Arena on June 24.
+His 2010 tour included a two-hour set at the Bonnaroo Music Festival in Manchester, Tennessee, a stop at the Hard Rock Calling festival in Hyde Park, London, and appearances at England's Glastonbury Festival, Rotterdam's North Sea Jazz Festival, a concert in Bergen, Norway, and a concert in Dublin, Ireland, at The O2 on June 24.

 Wonder's harmonica playing can be heard on the 2009 Grammy-nominated "Never Give You Up", featuring CJ Hilton and Raphael Saadiq.

 Wonder sang at the Michael Jackson memorial service in 2009, at Etta James' funeral, in 2012, a month later at Whitney Houston's memorial service, and at the funeral of Aretha Franklin in 2018.

 Wonder appeared on singer Celine Dion's studio album Loved Me Back to Life, performing a cover of his 1985 song "Overjoyed".
 The album was released in October 2013.
-He was also featured on two tracks on Mark Ronson's 2015 album Uptown Special.
+He was also featured on two tracks on Mark Ronson's 2015 album Uptown Special, and the track "Stop Trying to Be God" on Travis Scott's 2018 album Astroworld.

 In October 2020, Wonder announced that he had a new vanity label released via Republic Records, So What the Fuss Records, marking the first time his music was not released through Motown Records.
 The announcement was paired with the release of two singles: "Can't Put It in the Hands of Fate", a "socially-conscious" funk track, and "Where Is Our Love Song", whose proceeds will go towards the organization Feeding America.

-In June of 2021, Wonder appeared in the documentary Summer of Soul, directed by Ahmir "Questlove" Thompson, showing the Harlem Cultural Festival of 1969.
-In never before seen footage, a young 19 year old Stevie Wonder is seen performing in front of thousands of people in Harlem.
-Wonder's performance shown in the documentary included “It’s Your Thing” by The Isley Brothers and a drum solo.
+In June 2021, Wonder appeared in the documentary Summer of Soul, directed by Ahmir "Questlove" Thompson, showing the Harlem Cultural Festival of 1969.
+In never-before-seen footage, a young 19-year-old Stevie Wonder is seen performing in front of thousands of people in Harlem.
+His performance shown in the documentary included "It's Your Thing" by the Isley Brothers and a drum solo.
 Wonder talks about the turning point made in his career during this time and how this helped him get out of being seen as just a child star.

-In October of 2022, Wonder celebrated his 50th anniversary of his project Talking Book.
-After 50 years the album is still being recognized for its timeless hits such as the No. 1 hit "Superstition" and "You Are the Sunshine of My Life".
+In October 2022, Wonder celebrated his 50th anniversary of his project Talking Book.

+On August 30, 2024, Wonder released his first new song in four years, "Can We Fix Our Nation's Broken Heart".
+On July 3, 2025, he headlined at the Lytham Festival, in Lytham St Annes, Lancashire, UK.